Krystian93/createBinarImage/README.md

 # createBinarImage

+Open this by RAW button on your right side --->

 Make your 0101 image in canvas

 By default batman image is drawing, but you can change it by putting your '0101012' string in "bitMap" variable.